 Turbot suquet and picada with romesco sauce – Cruz

 Wine: El Caribe 2016, Bodega Luis Pérez

-Cruz’s version of a Catalan seafood stew made with turbot and sea cucumber grabbed everyone’s attention when it arrived at the table because of the beautiful patterned ring of sauces and olive oil surrounding this dish.
+Cruz’s version of a Catalan seafood stew.
+He made it with turbot and sea cucumber.
+The dish grabbed everyone’s attention when it arrived at the table.
+It had a beautiful patterned ring of sauces and olive oil.

 Chamois, black salsify and beetroot – Caminada